 - To promote participants’ role as agents of change within Higher Education Institutions.

-Racism and Other forms of Exclusions in Higher Education: A diagnosis of public policies, daily life in Universities and anti-racist struggles
+Racism and Other forms of Exclusions in Higher Education.
+A diagnosis of public policies, daily life in Universities and anti-racist struggles.

-Internal selection of the group project
+Selection of the group project in conversation with facilitators

 Crisis as Appearance

 Pedagogy of the alliance